4 Days in NYC: The Ultimate (Massive) 4 Day New York Itinerary

 Check out St. Patrick’s Cathedral.

-Arguably the most impressive religious structure in New York, the impressive Neo-Gothic St. Patrick’s Cathedral looks almost out of place on busy, modern, consumer-focused Fifth Avenue, but the building is stunning and well worth a look inside.
+Arguably the most impressive religious structure in New York, the impressive Neo-Gothic St. Patrick’s Cathedral looks almost out of place on busy, modern, consumer-focused Fifth Avenue.

 Pay a visit to Rockefeller Plaza (and maybe visit the Top of the Rock).